What to do in Victoria, Seychelles: a complete guide to the must-sees

 3. Visit the Arul Mihu Navasakthi Vinayagar Temple

-4. Explore the abandoned Bel Air cemetery
+4. Explore the abandoned Bel Air Cemetery

 5. Admire the Clock Tower

-7. Morne Seychelles National Park
+7. Explore Morne Seychellois National Park

 8. Visit the Natural History Museum

-9. Shopping in Victoria
+9. Go shopping in Victoria

-10. Plan your water sports activities
+10. Plan some water sports

 Book your accommodation in Victoria!